JUICY (JUICY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 JUICY Historical Price

-According to the latest data gathered on JUICY live price page, the current price of JUICY is 0.00488166USD.
-The circulating supply of JUICY(JUICY) is 296.67M JUICY , giving it a market capitalization of $1.45M.
+According to the latest data gathered on JUICY live price page, the current price of JUICY is 0.00505094USD.
+The circulating supply of JUICY(JUICY) is 302.17M JUICY , giving it a market capitalization of $1.53M.

 The JUICY Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of JUICY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.